anna-filou/anna-filou.github.io/en/about.md

 ---
 ### Who are you?

-I'm Anna, a digital designer who also does [illustration](/{{page.lang}}/graphics).
+I'm Anna, a digital native designer and technophile who also makes [illustrations](/{{page.lang}}/graphics) as a hobby.

 ### What do you do professionally?

-I build **websites** and design **digital interfaces**.
+I build **websites**, design **digital interfaces**, do product research and organize workflows.
 My core skills are user interface and experience design (UI/UX).

 When I have the time, I take on **freelance design and development projects** for clients around the world.

-I have a rather diverse skill set, which allows me to serve my clients in often unexpected ways.
+My rather diverse skill set helps me serve my clients in often unexpected ways.
 My workflow is **highly organized and meticulous**.

-Currently managing growth and outreach efforts at [Theeta B.V.](https://theeta.nl) Previously designing at [The Smiling Hippo](https://thesmilinghippo.com).
+Currently managing growth and operations at [Theeta B.V.](https://theeta.nl) / Previously designing at [The Smiling Hippo](https://thesmilinghippo.com).

 ### What else?